Sathvik-VarmaK/Synchronous-FIFO-Implementation/README.md

 ---
 ## 🚀 Simulation

 To test the design, you can use any standard Verilog simulator.
-The included `tb_sync_fifo.v` file will drive the inputs and verify the outputs.
+The included `sync_fifo_tb.v` file will drive the inputs and verify the outputs.

 ### Example with Icarus Verilog:

 1.  **Compile the source files:**
     ```bash
-    iverilog -o sim_output.vvp sync_fifo.v tb_sync_fifo.v
+    iverilog -o sim_output.vvp sync_fifo.v sync_fifo_tb.v
     ```

 2.  **Run the compiled simulation:**